Next, we take a day trip to the Caribbean and learn a syncopated and upbeat song, Yellow Bird.

 Listen to the Track

-Before practicing, listen to the audio track and familiarize yourself with the sound and feel of Yellow Bird.
-If playing guitar 1, practice counting out the introduction rests with the audio track.
+Listen to the audio track and familiarize yourself with the sound and feel of Yellow Bird.
+If playing guitar 1, practice counting out the vamp rests with the audio track.